Virtual data room pricing hero.

 How much does a virtual data room cost per month?

 It depends heavily on the provider and pricing model.
-Light-use tools and startup-focused platforms start from free or around $69-$149/month.
+Light-use tools start from free or around $69-$149/month.
 Mid-tier providers like iDeals start around $460/month.
 Enterprise providers like Intralinks and Datasite don't publish standard rates - you'll get a custom quote that can run from a few thousand to tens of thousands per month depending on the deal size.

 What is the cheapest virtual data room?